Database Rollback Strategies

 • Once data is transformed or deleted, you cannot "un-transform" it without a backup

-• Requires explicit planning: database snapshots, backup/restore, or staged rollback scripts
+• Requires explicit planning: database snapshots, backup/restore, or preservation scripts

 Practical Rollback Approaches